 Demonstrate understanding and use of technology for diverse adult learning needs

 Students will earn 36 graduate credits and complete an integrative project.
-Up to 14 credits in the Online MA program can be taken in-person.
+Up to 14 credits in the Online MA degree program may be taken in-person.

 Core courses include:

-ORLD 4050 Introduction to Adult and Continuing Ed.
-(3)
+ORLD 4050 Introduction to Adult and Continuing Education (3)

 ORLD 4053 Facilitating Adult Learning (3)